jaybeeuu/jaybeeuu-dev/packages/posts/src/codecov/codecov.md

 I'm not really interested in reviewing codecov, this is really a post about the general idea of measuring coverage. but...

-I chose codecov largely because it's free for open source repos, and it's _the_ name in this space that i could think of, and i can see why.
+I chose codecov largely because it's free for open source repos, and it's _the_ name in this space that I could think of, and I can see why.

 It has some really good visualisations and allows you to explore the coverage, right down to the source file.
 It's integrations in to the CI/CD tool I use, circle-ci were also really easy to setup.